 Certificate in College Teaching and Learning

 The Post-Baccalaureate Professional Certificate in College Teaching and Learning is designed to enhance the teaching competencies of education professionals who see to effectively develop, implement, manage, and evaluate post-secondary learning environments.
 Grounded in the latest educational research of best practices in college teaching, the program provides graduate students (from any discipline), community college instructors, adjunct, and full-time faculty at four-year institutions the opportunity to obtain the skills and knowledge to create engaging learning environments.
+(Student Learning Objectives)

 The College Teaching and Learning Certificate program will provide participants with a variety of diverse learning opportunities and hands-on experiences.
 Participants will learn about the principles of adult learning and best practices for engaging this unique cohort of students, effective course design, assessment strategies, and a variety of instructional design methods.
 The program is designed to be flexible in order to remain current with the changing landscape of higher education.